megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
-<p>This is an effort to (re-)build a practice of 'reflective thinking'; to not sit on how the story of technology is told to us; by the same figures and systems but through those vital narratives made less visible.
+<p>This is an effort to (re-)build a practice of 'reflective thinking'; to not stay with how the story of technology is told to us; by the same figures and systems but through the vital narratives made less visible.
 A resource of <i>Cyborg Cunt Glitch</i>, an entry point into and part of a common language currently spoken on and away from our screens.</p>

 <i>Cyborg Cunt Glitch</i> | MFA Thesis, supervised by Prof. Nora Sternfeld, Prof. Christoph Knoth, 2021.